zang206/ExpressPCB_Component_Library/README.md

-# Extra Components and Parts for ExpressPCB Schematic Capture and PCB Layout
+# Zang206's ExpressPCB Parts and Components Repository
-This repository will store all of my personally created schematic components and custom PCB parts plus any that I have found on various web sites and have imported.
-I am just going through all of my laptops and desktops and copying all the .s and .p files I can find.
+This repository will store all of my personally created schematic components and custom PCB parts plus any that I have collected from various web sites and have imported.
+To get this repository started, I am just going through all of my laptops and desktops and copying all the .s and .p files I can find to this one location

+If you have any questions or comments please submit an issue with your question and I will get back to you as soon as I can.

 ## Parts and Components Licensing
 ### My Files
 The MIT license posted in the repository applies to all the parts and components that I have created.
 You are free to use them for any purpose, just try to give credit in the documentation of your project.

 ### Other Files Found and Imported Over the Years
 For the other files that I have imported the MIT license does not apply.
-Most of them did not specify any type of use restriction so you them at your own discretion.
+Most of them did not specify any type of use restriction so use them at your own discretion.

+## Future Plans
+* In the near future I plan on digging through all the files and separating them into groups to better categorize them.
+* I will also label them better so the source and/or author of the file will be more obvious.

+<br/><br/><br/><br/><br/><br/><br/><br/>

+---
 ###### Google Analytics Tracking Code
-I need to post this here just while doing some publishing.
+###### I need to post this here just while doing some publishing.
 UA-60249904-5
+---